Sleeping in Airports

 Overnight sleepers are generally tolerated quite well by airport staff and security.

 At the time of this update, we have no reports from travellers commenting on safety issues at Lima Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Lima Airport in the form below.
+To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Lima Airport.